MatthewKennedy/make_taggable/README.md

 ## Compatibility

-Versions 0.6.x is compatible with Ruby 2.5 + and Rails 6.
+Versions 0.6.x is compatible with Ruby 2.5 + and Rails 5.2 upwards

-## TODO
-- Review migrations indexes they seem excessive looking at the schema.
-- See if the newer version of ActiveRecord or arel can be used instead of the MySQL workarounds.

 ## Testing